Poland puts new restrictions on abortion into effect, resulting in a near-total ban on terminations - KTVZ

 Poland puts new restrictions on abortion into effect, resulting in a near-total ban on terminations

-Poland’s government put into effect Wednesday a ruling that outlaws the termination of pregnancies with fetal defects, resulting in a near-total ban on abortion in one of Europe’s most devout Catholic countries.
+The Polish government has imposed a near-total ban on abortions, including the termination of pregnancies with fetal defects, delivering a major blow to pro-choice advocates in one of Europe’s most devout Catholic countries.

-The October 22 ruling had led to weeks of protests, which were the largest the country had seen in decades, forcing the nationalist Law and Justice (PiS) government to delay its implementation.
+The unexpected announcement that the ruling would take effect on Wednesday sparked nationwide protests, with demonstrators gathering in front of the ruling Law and Justice (PiS) party’s offices in Łódź, Gdańsk, Opole and Toruń.

-Under the new rules, abortion in Poland will only be legal in two scenarios — if the pregnancy threatened the mother’s life and health, or if a woman became pregnant following rape or incest.
+The ruling, which was handed down by Poland’s constitutional tribunal court in October, states that abortions may only be permitted in cases of rape, incest or when the mother’s life is in danger.

 Abortion has emerged as one of the most divisive issues since PiS took power in 2015, promising poorer, older and less-educated Poles a return to a traditional society mixed with generous welfare policies.